Colleagues across the University are engaged in research to identify solutions to current global challenges.

 Tel: 01224 272254

-Tristan Wolfe is the University's Energy Manager and he has a wide remit that includes the sourcing of energy, how it is supplied, how much is used, and what carbon dioxide is emitted as a result; he also manages the supply and use of water.
+Tristan Wolfe is the University's Energy Manager and he has a remit that includes the sourcing of energy, how it is supplied, how much is used, and what carbon dioxide is emitted as a result; he also manages the supply and use of water.
 The wider Energy Management team consists of three other full-time staff with responsibility for implementing energy and water saving measures and increasing staff and student awareness of these.

 Tel: 01224 273266

 Chris Osbeck is the University's Transport and Waste Manager.
 Chris is responsible for co-ordinating the collection of all types of waste from the University as well as implementing new initiatives to minimise waste, increase reuse, and to recycle more.

 Tel: 01224 272254